 Fine dining restaurants in Oaxaca

-One of the great things about a Oaxaca vacation is its affordability, so you can eat out at award-winning restaurants for a fraction of the price.
+One of the great things about a Oaxaca vacation is its affordability, so you can eat out at award-winning restaurants for a fraction of the price that you’d pay in other cities.
 Here are a few that we visited on our trip, all of which celebrate Oaxacan flavours and ingredients.
 I’d go back to any of these in a heartbeat:

 - Criollo – part-owned by Enrique Olvera, the man behind Pujol in Mexico City (currently number 12 of the 50 best restaurants in the world), the multi-course tasting menu will introduce you to quality Oaxacan ingredients and flavours.
 Make a reservation in advance.
 Francisco I. Madero 129